 Traditional Italian Christmas Food in Italy (40+ Recipes).
 From appetizers to the Feast of the Seven Fishes and Italian Christmas desserts, you will taste Italian Christmas foods in this post!

-Make these recipes this season and enjoy learning about the culinary traditions of an Italian Christmas meal.
+Make these recipes this season and enjoy learning about the culinary traditions of an Italian Christmas meal, just as you would enjoy another Italian meal experience with our Traditional Italian Easter Recipe Dinner Menu Ideas (35+Recipes) and 65+ Best Side Dishes to Serve with Prime Rib.
 Search for more Classic Italian Recipes.

 Italian Christmas Markets (Video)

-To get in the holiday spirit, let's view this beautiful video of an Italian Christmas market in Trento, Italy.
+Let's view this beautiful video of an Italian Christmas market in Trento, Italy, to get in the holiday spirit.
 My dear friend Elisabetta sent this to me.
 Enjoy!

-Note: I left the sound on, so you could hear singing and the Italian language.
+Note: I left the sound on so that you could hear singing and the Italian language.
 You can mute the audio if needed.

 Now, onto the Italian Christmas food and traditions...